kamadorueda/four-shells/front/src/components/docs/Home.md

 ### Publishing to IPFS

-Software that is built with Nix get assigned an unique identifier like _/nix/store/mjchq0zqi49r61373s0f1m5slmniz6mh-README.md_.

 We can publish results to IPFS in two ways:

 - By piping the output of a nix command: